Please ensure Javascript is enabled for purposes of website accessibility

 Study counseling in Haaga-Helia

 Principles have been defined for the study counseling in Haaga-Helia which are aimed at ensuring the fluency and meaningfulness of the study path, and also for the timely completion of studies.
 These principles are for example personalization, student orientation, equality and equal access to guidance services.
-More information and the contact details of the study counselors you can find on MyNet.
+More information and the contact details of the study counselors you can find on Peppi.

 Quality of education